|Internet-Draft||Turn On 6LoRH||August 2020|

 The setting of this new flag is controlled by the Root and propagates as is in the whole network as part of the normal RPL signaling.¶

-The idea is to use the flag to maintain the compression inactive during the migration phase.
+The flag is cleared to maintain the compression inactive during the migration phase.
 When the migration is complete (e.g., as known by network management and/or inventory), the flag is set and the compression is globally activated in the whole DODAG.¶

 The terminology used in this document is consistent with and incorporates that described in "Terms Used in Routing for Low-Power and Lossy Networks (LLNs)" [RFC7102].
 Other terms in use in LLNs are found in "Terminology for Constrained-Node Networks" [RFC7228].¶